Renoria/robofuse/wiki/Background-Mode.md

 The `watch_mode_enabled` setting ensures robofuse automatically monitors for new torrents.
 You can also pass the `--watch` flag in your launch agent, but setting it in the config file provides redundancy.

+## Setting Up Watch Mode

+Watch mode is a key feature that allows robofuse to continuously monitor for new torrents and process them automatically.
+In background mode, this is particularly important as it enables robofuse to run as a service without requiring manual intervention.

+To configure watch mode:

+1. Set `watch_mode_enabled` to `true` in your config.json file
+2. Adjust `watch_mode_refresh_interval` to control how frequently (in seconds) robofuse checks for new torrents
+3. Set `watch_mode_health_check_interval` to determine how often (in minutes) robofuse should verify the health of existing links

+For most users, the default values work well:
+- 10 seconds for refresh interval provides a good balance between responsiveness and API usage
+- 60 minutes for health check interval ensures links are refreshed before they expire

 ### Step 4: Create a Launch Agent

 Create a new file in ~/Library/LaunchAgents directory: